brendt/stitcher.io/src/content/blog/2018-09-10-laravel-viewmodels.md

 ## View models in Laravel

 The previous example showed a simple class with some methods.
-Within a Laravel project, there are a few more possibilities though.
+This is enough to use the pattern, but within Laravel projects, there are a few more niceties we can add.

-You can pass a view model directly to the `view` function if the view model implements `Arrayable`.
+For example, you can pass a view model directly to the `view` function if the view model implements `Arrayable`.

 ```php
 public function create()